Kodaikanal: Geography

-Flora and Fauna
+Flora and fauna

 Native vegetation includes Kurinji flower that blooms once in 12 years.

 In 1836, botanist Robert Wight visited Kodaikanal and recorded over 100 plant specimens.
 In 1861, Douglas Hamilton recorded 114 species of birds in Kodaikanal.
 In 1867, W T Blanford described a new species Callene albiventris of White-bellied blue robin, obtained by Samuel Fairbank from the Palani Hills.
 The native vegetation consisted of Meadows and grasslands on the hillsides with shola forests in the valleys.
 When the British established the town, big invasive species of pine, wattle and eucalyptus were planted and they became the dominant species replacing the native shola forests.
 There are numerous pear trees with flowering rhododendron and magnolia trees.
 Kurinji flower that blooms only once in 12 years is unique to the town.

 Nilgiri Tahrs were reported in the open grasslands in the region in the 19th century.
 Other major fauna include Indian elephant, Indian gaur and Flying squirrel.
 There are many species of butterflies also found in the region.
 After multiple proposals over the years, the Kodaikanal Wildlife Sanctuary was notified by the Government of Tamil Nadu in 2013 and covers over 700 km2.
 The lake has various introduced fishes.

 Climate

-Kodaikanal has a monsoon-influenced subtropical highland climate (Cfb, according to the Köppen climate classification, with a Cwb tendency).
+Kodaikanal has a monsoon-influenced subtropical highland climate (Cwb, according to the Köppen climate classification, bordering on Cfb).
 The temperatures remain cool throughout the year due to the high elevation.